chrisdalke/website/content/_index.md

 # About Me

-I'm a full-stack software engineer with a focus on telemetry, data visualization, and controls for hardware systems.
-I build highly-interactive applications that interface with the physical world.

-I bring a unique interdisciplinary skillset that combines software, UI/UX, mechanical & electrical prototyping, and fabrication.
+I'm a full-stack software engineer interested in autonomous systems, solar/electric vehicles, and user interfaces for hardware.
+I have a unique interdisciplinary skillset that combines software, UI/UX, mechanical & electrical prototyping, and fabrication.

 Outside of engineering, I love running, boating, and the outdoors!
 I graduated from the University of Rochester in 2019.
 While there, I ran on the Track and Cross Country teams as a middle distance runner.